Driving a Josephson Traveling Wave Parametric Amplifier into chaos: effects of a non-sinusoidal current-phase relation

 An in--depth analysis of the output signal's temporal evolution is also warranted, e.g., looking at the Fourier analysis of $V_{\text{out}}(t)$, as depicted in the bottom panel of Fig.~\ref{Fig02}(a).
 This map shows the presence of different frequency components within the output signal, where the peaks indicate the dominant ones.
-The evolution of these peaks across pump intensities reveals how the JTWPA's amplification characteristics change with $P_{\text{pump}}$.
 At low pump powers, the spectrum is relatively sparse, with only a few harmonics, suggesting linear or weakly nonlinear behavior where the JTWPA slightly amplifies the signal without significantly altering its frequency content.
 As $P_{\text{pump}}$ increases, we notice more spectral components, but also the emergence/strengthening of harmonic peaks, indicating nonlinear effects like harmonic generation.
 This is a crucial aspect of parametric amplification, where the nonlinearity of the JJs can generate new frequency components not present in the input signal.
 However, changing $P_{\text{pump}}$ leads to a spread of the frequency spectrum and modifications of the output signal bandwidth.
 A broader spread might suggest an increase in the amplifier's effective bandwidth at higher pump powers, or it could indicate increased noise or nonlinear distortion due to the onset of a chaotic response.
 Indeed, at certain pump power levels, i.e., for $P_{\text{pump}} \gtrsim -53.5\;\text{dBm}$, there is a sudden proliferation of new spectral lines and a noticeable broadening of the existing ones.
 This is typically indicative of a period--doubling cascade, i.e., a common route to chaos~\cite{Levinsen1982,Olsen1985,Shukrinov2014}.
-The densest areas, with a quite noisy spectrum, indicate fully developed chaotic behavior, where the amplifier generates a wide range of frequencies due to highly nonlinear and aperiodic dynamics.

 Thus, clear, distinct peaks suggest a more stable amplification process, while a very dense, broad distribution of frequency components might indicate a higher noise level, i.e., for $P_{\text{pump}} \gtrsim -53.5\;\text{dBm}$ the system's dynamics undergo a stark transition to chaos.
-By identifying regions where the desired signal components are maximally amplified without excessive noise or undesired harmonics, one can pinpoint optimal operational conditions for the JTWPA.
-These are pump intensity values that offer the best balance between amplification and signal fidelity.